ZaraYar/Visualizing-The-Gender-Gap-In-College-Degrees/README.md

 # Visualizing-The-Gender-Gap-In-College-Degrees
-there are seventeen degrees that we need to generate line charts for, I'll use a subplot grid layout of 6 rows by 3 columns.
+There are seventeen degrees that we need to generate line charts for, I'll use a subplot grid layout of 6 rows by 3 columns.
 We can then group the degrees into STEM, liberal arts, and other, in the following way:

 stem_cats = ['Psychology', 'Biology', 'Math and Statistics', 'Physical Sciences', 'Computer Science', 'Engineering']